Exclusive Interview: Nick Fry - Former CEO Of Mercedes F1

 Q: What Do You Think About The Move Into Esports?

-"There are about half a billion people who play competitive esports on a frequent basis.
-So that’s becoming a huge challenge to the traditional sports.
+"There are about half a billion people who play competitive esports frequently.
+So that’s becoming a huge challenge to traditional sports.
 I’m not saying that traditional sports are going to disappear, but what I am saying is that the thing that younger people are doing is playing these types of games.

 "So, I think it’s a tremendous challenge for traditional sports and they really need to be clear that there’s a new wave of sports coming along, whether it be drone racing, whether it be on computers or mobile phones.
 That’s what younger people do and unless they respond to that then they could be losing audience hand over fist."